 October 24, 5:30 pm to October 25, 10 am

 This unique sleepover event is filled with fun family-friendly activities.
 Set up camp in the zoo, enjoy a pizza dinner, then meet with a zookeeper and take guided nighttime tours before heading back to the campsite for more fun before bedtime.
 In the morning you’ll wake to the sounds of the zoo before enjoying continental breakfast.
 Finish off the Spooky Sleepover with an early morning tour as the animals wake up for the day.
 You're invited to continue the fun during the annual, all-day Halloween celebration, Boo at the Zoo!
 For families with children 6 and up.
 For more info, visit their website.

 Yerba Buena Gardens Festival, San Francisco

-The 14th annual Halloween Hoopla features interactive performances and games for kids under 10 and their adults.
-Led by the ever-popular Unique Derique, the Hoopla features dancing to music by Chelle! & Friends, eco-friendly crafts courtesy of Trash Mash-Up, a mad scientist in the spooky graveyard, roving antics from the Pi Clowns, candy bag decorating with the Children’s Creativity Museum, and palm reading from the mysterious Madame Z. Bring your camera for the Ghoulish Photo Booth, and take a memento home!
+The 15th annual Halloween Hoopla features interactive performances and games for kids under 10 and their adults.
+Led by the ever-popular Unique Derique, the program features live music from Venezuelan Music Project, roaming shenanigans from Pi Clowns, mysterious palm reader Madam Z, crafting with Trash Mash-Up and the Children’s Creativity Museum.
+Join the annual Mummy Wrap and more games.
+Bring your camera for the Ghoulish Photo Booth!
 The program culminates in the eagerly awaited Halloween Costume Parade, where everyone shows off their Halloween finery.
 For more info, visit their website.